Hillborough Junior School

 We endeavour to organise second school placements within our partnership of schools, but this cannot be guaranteed.

 For the duration of the training year, trainees are employed as an unqualified teacher within their employing school.
-The salary is at least point one on the unqualified teacher scale (or equivalent).
+The salary is at least point one on the unqualified teacher scale (or equivalent) and the full cost of this should be met by the employing school.

 Financial support isn’t available for this course because it comes with a salary.